 Dr. Reyes attended medical school in Brazil and trained at Harvard, New York Medical College and the University of Pittsburgh, where he worked with transplant pioneer Dr. Thomas Starzl.

 He established a world-class pediatric intestine and liver transplant program at Pittsburgh Children's Hospital.
 In Seattle, Dr. Reyes is helping to lead the expansion of Children's transplant program, including the development of the intestine transplant program and live-donor liver transplantation.

 His research focuses on reducing transplant patients' dependence on anti-rejection drugs.
 His practice includes pediatric and adult transplant surgery (all abdominal organs) as well as complex hepatobiliary (liver), pancreatic and intestinal surgery.

 More about Dr. Reyes

-Ruth McDonald, MD, medical director, Solid Organ Transplant
+Jodi Smith, MD, MPH, medical director, Kidney Transplant

-She joined the faculty with a focus on transplant medicine.
-Currently, she serves as associate professor of pediatrics in the Division of Nephrology, and is the medical director of Solid Organ Transplant.
+Currently, she serves as an acting assistant professor of pediatrics in the Division of Nephrology and the primary nephrologist.